MontgomeryLab/tinyRNA/README.md

 |------------|--------------|---------------|-----------|-----------|-----|
 | 406904 | mir-1,hsa-miR-1 | miRNA | 1234 | 999 | ... |

+#### Counts by Rule
+This output table shows the same assigned counts as those in the Feature Counts table, but instead breaks them down by the rule which led to the assignment.
+A Mapped Reads row is added (available only during pipeline runs) which represents each library's total read counts which were available for assignment prior to counting.

 #### Alignment Statistics
 A single table of alignment statistics includes columns for each library and the following rows: